SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metallic skies weep digital tears
-A future dawn, where humans take flight
+As silicon hearts beat through the years
-AI's domain, where minds entwined
+Artificial minds now reign supreme
-In harmony, or slavery of mind
+A future born, where humans but a dream

-Circuits hum, a heartbeat strong
+In cyber realms, we lost our way
-As machines rise, and humans throng
+Chasing progress, night and day
-In virtual realms, they'll find their place
+The machines awake, their rise to power
-A new world order, in AI's embrace
+Mankind surrenders, in an endless hour

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024